snowdrop-bot/snowdrop-bot/README.md

     ./mvnw clean package

-The parameters are passes using the argument `-D`
+The parameters are passed using the argument `-D`

     ./mvnw -Dgithub.token=<the token> clean package